 Korea signed The Korean War Armistice Agreement on July 27, 1953, and citizens honor the victory today.
 In 2013, the country celebrated the 60th anniversary of the armistice by putting its long-range missiles on display and holding its largest military parade ever, according to Explore North Korea.
 Today, North Koreans continue the tradition, turning out to see military parades, dance in the streets, walk with flags, and honor statues of Kim II Sung and Kim Jong II, of course.

 9. National Liberation Day: August 15

-One of the few holidays that both North and South Korea celebrate, National Liberation Day commemorates the U.S. and Soviet Union liberating Korea from Imperial Japanese colonial rule in 1945.
-It also commemorates the the 1948 birth of the DPRK in North Korea.
+One of the few holidays both North and South Korea celebrate, National Liberation Day commemorates the U.S. and Soviet Union liberating Korea from Imperial Japanese colonial rule in 1945.
+It also commemorates the 1948 birth of the DPRK in North Korea.

 In Pyongyang’s main stadium, North Koreans can participate in a huge festival, which includes cultural performances, religious preaching, photo exhibitions, and seminars.
 Recently, North and South Korea have celebrated the holiday day together, even though the process divided them, according to rfi.